8th edition of the Ernest and Claire Heilbronn Foundation awards ceremony

 • The 2026 prizes for the doctoral scholarship on the history of the Jews in France

-To Mr. Edgar Brossollet for his thesis: "Henry Castro, Bonapartist Israelite, transatlantic entrepreneur, French baron of Texas (1786-1865)" at the Sorbonne university, under the direction of Cyril Grange, research director at the CNRS.
+To Mr. Edgar Brossollet for his thesis: "Henry Castro, Bonapartist Israelite, transatlantic entrepreneur, French baron of Texas (1786-1865)" at the Sorbonne University, under the direction of Cyril Grange, research director at the CNRS.

-• The 2026 Education Award against Racism and Anti-Semitism
+• The 2026 Education Award against racism and antisemitism

 • The 2026 award for the history book on the Jews in France

-To Mr. Alexandre Doulut for: 'The deportation of the Jews from France – change of scale,' CNRS Éditions, 2025
+To Mr. Alexandre Doulut for: "The deportation of the Jews from France – change of scale," CNRS Editions, 2025